6 Financial Habits to Begin When You’re Young

 0

 You know what they say — old habits die hard.
-So if you have bad financial habits when you’re young, they’re going to be tough to break when you’re older.
-When you’re trying to buy a house or get a loan, you shouldn’t also be learning financial literacy from scratch.
+So, if you have bad financial habits when you’re young, they’ll be tough to break when you’re older.
+When trying to buy a house or get a loan, you shouldn’t also be learning financial literacy from scratch.
 The time to know is when you’re young.

 Habits to Begin When You’re Young

 Many financially savvy adults started developing good habits at a young age.
-However, it can be hard to figure out those good habits when you’re young.
+However, figuring out those good habits when you’re young can be hard.
 Here are six financial tips to get you started on the road to financial security.

 1. Start Building Your Credit Early

-Of course, getting your hands on a credit card also means you need to develop good credit card habits.
+Of course, getting a credit card also means developing good credit card habits.
 It would help if you didn’t use it to spend money you don’t have.
 It would help to demonstrate that you can pay off the balance you amass—pay in full and on time.
 If you can do this, you’re off to a great start financially.

 2. Set Savings Goals

-As shocking as it may seem, many Americans don’t save any money.
+As shocking as it may seem, many Americans don’t save money.
 According to Northwestern Mutual, the reason is that 49% of adults don’t know how much they should spend versus save.
 They don’t have a clear roadmap or plan for saving.
-If you set savings goals when you’re young, designing a savings plan won’t seem as difficult.
+Designing a savings plan won’t seem as difficult if you set savings goals when you’re young.

 If you’re an intelligent child, you can start a college savings fund and watch it grow.
 However, many kids don’t have the financial resources to do that.
 That doesn’t mean you’re out of luck if you’re a young adult.
 You can start by growing an emergency fund.

 The unexpected happens all the time.
-Whether you need to make a trip to urgent care or your car breaks down, you need to prepare.
+It would help if you prepared whether you need to travel to urgent care or your car breaks down.
 Set a savings goal that realistically fits your budget.
 You can round up the change from each purchase or set aside two dollars a day.
-There are plenty of methods to save, so pick what’s best for you.
+Many methods exist to save, so pick what’s best for you.

 3. Learn the Budgeting Basics